Trust or Check? Understanding the (Evolutionary) Dynamics of User Trust in AI Systems: Introduction

-Reinforcement learning (RL) has become an important paradigm for studying the emergence of cooperation among autonomous learning agents~\cite{sandholm1996multiagent,dafoe2020open,dasgupta2025investigating,leibo_multiagent_AAMAS,smit2024,barfuss2025collective}.
-Breakthroughs have been achieved in scenarios involving the exploitation of common resources, particularly through the development of trust mechanisms among agents~\cite{PerolatLZBTG17,leibo_multiagent_AAMAS,THM24:Dynamics}.
-Contrary to replicator dynamics, in which agents' strategic updates depend on the strategies of others (commonly referred to as social learning), RL agents update their policies (the RL analogue of strategies) through trial-and-error based on their own experience.
-RL thus offers a complementary framework where agents learn optimal strategies through interaction with the environment, updating their behavior based on accumulated rewards and expectations~\cite{xie2026reinforcement,zheng2024decoding}.
-This allows for a more realistic modeling of trust as an endogenous and experience-driven phenomenon~\cite{zheng2024decoding}.
+These findings are further corroborated by the learning-based study.
+We consider Reinforcement Learning (RL), which has become an important paradigm for studying the emergence of prosocial behaviours among autonomous learning agents~\cite{sandholm1996multiagent,leung2024learning,dasgupta2025investigating,smit2024,hammond2025multiagentrisksadvancedai}.
+Breakthroughs have been achieved in scenarios involving the exploitation of common resources, particularly through the development of trust mechanisms among agents~\cite{PerolatLZBTG17,leibo_multiagent_AAMAS,LeungTSM26}.
+Contrary to the imitation-based approach, where agents' strategic updates depend on others' strategies, RL agents update their policies (the RL analogue of strategies) through trial-and-error based on their own experience.
+The RL dynamics are shown to be characterized by the selection-mutation model \cite{tuyls2003selection,leung2023stochastic} under the multi-agent settings, thus offering a complementary framework where agents learn optimal strategies through exploration and exploitation.
+This allows for a more realistic modeling of trust as an endogenous and experience-driven phenomenon~\cite{zheng2024decoding,LeungLT24}.
+In addition to the role of the monitoring costs, we identify that the co-existence of multiple user strategies is a key to a robust, trustworthy society.

-By adapting our model to reinforcement learning agents, we are able to show that our conclusions are robust to the learning dynamics used.
-Indeed, in the absence of monitoring costs, the Q-learning dynamics and replicator dynamics are consistent with each other.
-When monitoring costs increase, the cooperation and trust behaviour tend to be more robust among Q-learning agents.
-As the monitoring costs are high enough, both replicator and Q-learning dynamics result in a defective and untrustworthy society.